woj-tek/petozoltan.github.io/_drafts/plans.md

 * Interpretation problems.

   > It can be this way or that way.
+It is a matter of taste.

   Wrong.
 New constants can be added to this class or to separate classes.
   If the next developer cannot decide where to write the code, the chaos begins.

 * Classes should be specific